rcoder/blog-mirror/docs/README.md

 I've also been digging in to hardware hacking of a very light, superficial sort for the first time in many years.
 I've repaired a lovely old Mac SE/30 (which I broke in the first place, after scoring off eBay from a methodical restorer of vintage Macs), built a few single-board computer appliances (IR security camera, home backup/NAS/media server), dipped toes in the deep waters of software-defined radio and LoRa, and banged out C++ and Python code to run on tiny, cheap microcontrollers.

-Since most of these experiments really do tend to trail off into nothing rather than representing a polished end-produce, I'm going to use this dedicated site to share short snippets of code, dreams of design docs, and maybe even some of my truly exerable attempts at hand-drawing UI wireframes.
+Since most of these experiments really do tend to trail off into nothing rather than representing a polished end-product, I'm going to use this site to share short snippets of code, sketches of design docs, and random sources of inspiration.